Hertzole/advanced-level-editor/README.md

 - [ ] Tilemap integration
 - [ ] ProBuilder integration
 - [ ] Multiselection support
+- [ ] More errors and visuals to tell when something is wrong

 ## 🔨 Getting Started
 #### Setup a level editor